qCMOS cameras qCMOS cameras

 Camera application case study collection

-Asteroid Ryugu, is thought to still contain water and organic compounds from 4.6 billion years ago when our solar system likely formed.
-We interviewed Mr. Uesugi of the Japan Synchrotron Radiation Research Institute (JASRI), who was in charge of analyzing the Ryugu samples, about the methods and results of the analysis, as well as future prospects.
+Asteroid Ryugu, is believed to still contain water and organic compounds from approximately 4.6 billion years ago, when our solar system is thought to have formed.
+We interviewed Mr. Uesugi of the Japan Synchrotron Radiation Research Institute (JASRI), who was responsible for analyzing the Ryugu samples, regarding the methods and results of the analysis, and its future prospects.

-This case study includes the interview with Mr. Uesugi and features our lineup of cameras suitable for synchrotron radiation imaging.
+This case study includes an interview with Mr. Uesugi and features our lineup of cameras suitable for synchrotron radiation imaging.

 Contact us for more information.